 Quartz countertops are non-porous and do not need to be sealed, so you never have to worry about resealing and the costs associated to that process.
 Quartz countertops can be cleaned simply with a damp towel or light cleaner such as a vinegar/water solution or non-bleach and non-abrasive household cleaners.
 After removing a spill, wipe your counter down with clean water and dry it with a paper towel or white cloth.

-If you have any more questions about our quartz countertops, please give us a call and we can discuss your kitchen or bathroom counter project with our free estimates and consultations.
+If you have any more questions about our quartz countertops from our Oakville store, please give us a call and we can discuss your kitchen or bathroom counter project with our free estimates and consultations.

 Learn what clients are saying about us